 ‘The web is considered “public domain” and you should be happy we just didn’t “lift” your whole article and put someone else’s name on it….. you as a professional should know that the article we used written by you was in very bad need of editing, and is much better now than was originally.’

 To make it worse, the editor then went on to say that Monica probably should have paid her, considering the favour she did for her on editing.
 A further statement on the Facebook page seemed to mock Monica, and boasted that their followers had gone up.

-The editor clearly didn’t understand the legalities of taking someone’s work, and clearly didn’t anticipate the backlash that followed.
+The editor clearly didn’t understand the legalities of taking someone’s work, and clearly didn’t anticipate that followed.